-On April 7, 1993, the first National Beer Day, the New Year for beer, Americans all over the country drank 1.5 million barrels of beer and ale which was now legal.
+On April 7, 1993, the first National Beer Day, the New Year for beer, Americans all over the country drank 1.5 million barrels of beer and ale, which were now legal.

 So lift a bottle or mug in celebration on these two special days, but if you choose to partake, do so responsibly and please remember not to drink and drive.

-April 7th: International Pillow Fight Day (or first Sat. in April)
+April 7: International Pillow Fight Day (Or First Saturday in April)